 Multi-source inventory will be a key improvement for aspiring international e-commerce businesses or traditional bricks-and-mortar retailers who keep and ship to online customers irrespective of stock location.

 A more technical aspect of the improvements Magento store owners can expect is that, by introducing support for GraphQL, Magento 2.3 will enable information to be pushed and pulled to and from your store using much smaller packets of data meaning faster load times.
 This coupled with the fact that 2.3 supports asynchronous bulk API calls represents further potential for a faster Magento store.

-Giving eCommerce retailers the ability to create and change pages using a simple drag and drop interface, Magento 2.3 Commerce will provide store owners with more control over their site content directly from the backend decreasing the need for expert support.
+Giving eCommerce retailers the ability to create and change pages using a simple drag and drop interface will provide store owners with more control.
+Their site content could then be managed from the backend, decreasing the need for expert support.
 This comes as a result of Magento’s purchase of Bluefoot from a UK-based firm in 2017.
 You can expect an interface similar to that you might use to create marketing emails but one which gives you control of the look and feel of your site.

 Initially, Page Builder will only be available in Magento Commerce but the hope is that something similar will become available for Magento Open Source (formerly Magento Community) in the future.